mahler-loq/addycraft-discord/README.md

-[TODO: add something meaningful here, i assume]
+[TODO: add some script documentation here once i start working on it, i assume]